jokuta01/jokuta01/README.md

 ### Education

-- Looking to get a Computer Information Systems/Analyst Programmer, in 2029
+- Looking to get a B.A Computer Information Systems/Analyst Programmer, in 2029